Dubai Real Estate

 Renewing and downloading your certificate

-You renew Ejari each time your lease renews, through the same Dubai REST app, by submitting the renewed contract and paying the same fee.
-To download the certificate at any time, open your active Ejari record in Dubai REST; a copy is also emailed to you on approval.
+You renew Ejari each time your lease renews, through the same Dubai REST app.
+Submit the renewed contract and pay the same fee.
+To download the certificate, open your active Ejari record in Dubai REST.
+A copy is also emailed to you on approval.
 Keep it handy – DEWA, immigration and the licensing authorities all ask for it.
-If you are buying rather than renting, our guide to buying property in Dubai and the Dubai mortgage calculator walk through the wider process and costs.
+Buying rather than renting?
+Our guide to buying property in Dubai and the mortgage calculator cover the wider process and costs.

 Ejari vs Tawtheeq – a Dubai-only system

 Ejari is specific to Dubai.
 Abu Dhabi registers tenancies through Tawtheeq, and the northern emirates use their own municipal systems.
-The idea is identical everywhere – make the lease official – but the platform, the fee and the exact documents differ by emirate.
+The idea is identical everywhere: make the lease official.
+The platform, the fee and the exact documents differ by emirate.
 If your property is in Dubai, Ejari is the system that matters.

 Common mistakes to avoid